gosub-com/Zurfur/README.md

     pub @MyMemberVariable1 int
     pub new_qualifier @MyMemberVariable2 int

-An exception would be made for const (since that's a keyword) and enumerations since they are

 ## Structs

 A struct is usually a stack object or embedded in a class, and can be used where